 Visiting Professor of Environmental Health

 He received his Ph.D. in Environmental Engineering at Harvard University in 1976 and his B.Sc. in Civil Engineering at the University of Cape Town, South Africa in 1969.
-In addition to the United States, Briscoe has lived in his native South Africa, Bangladesh, Mozambique, India and Brazil.
+In addition to his native South Africa, he has lived in the United State, Bangladesh, Mozambique, India and Brazil.
 He speaks English, Afrikaans, Bengali, Portuguese, and Spanish.

 Briscoe was a founding member of the major global water partnerships, including the World Water Council, the Global Water Partnership, and the World Commission on Dams.
 He has served on the Water Science and Technology Board of the National Academy of Sciences and the Global Agenda Council of the World Economic Forum and currently serves as a member of the Council of Distinguished Water Professionals of the International Water Association and on the Advisory Board of the Center for Global Development and the International Advisory Board of the Indian Council for Environment, Energy and Water.

 His recent consultancies include for the World Bank, the International Finance Corporation, the Asian Development Bank, the Friends of Democratic Pakistan, the US National Intelligence Council, the National Water Commission of Australia, the Government of Chile, the OECD, McKinsey, Nestle, Inbev and The Nature Conservancy.
 He is a Visiting Fellow at the Center for Global Development.
 He has published extensively in the media and in professional economic, finance, environmental, health and engineering journals.